- GW Home

 - Submission of an internship evaluation letter from the internship sponsor/supervisor (written in English).

-- Availability for activities (thank you letters, information sessions, donor-recognition events, etc.), as requested, to promote the Knowledge in Action Career Internship Fund to future applicants, to steward current donors to the Fund, and/or to cultivate potential donors to the Fund, to include use of the content – in full or part - from the Knowledge in Action Career Internship Fund application materials and/or the post-internship reflection essay.
+- Availability for activities (thank you letters, Q&A sessions, donor-recognition events, etc.), as requested, to promote the Knowledge in Action Career Internship Fund to future applicants, to steward current donors to the Fund, and/or to cultivate potential donors to the Fund, to include use of the content – in full or part - from the Knowledge in Action Career Internship Fund application materials and/or the post-internship reflection essay.

 The Career Services Council is grateful to parents, alumni, and other donors who have made this Fund possible with their generous donations.
 We welcome additional contributions from alumni, parents, students, and friends.
 To make a donation online please visit: www.gwu.edu/give2gw and write "Knowledge in Action Internship Fund” in the "Other" category under "Purpose of Gift."